lhunter3/lhunter3/README.md

 ## 🚀 About Me

 🎓 I am Lucas Hunter, a **Back End Developer** (specializing in **Spring Boot Web Applications**).
 I am  Pursuing my Bachelor in **Computer Science** and will graduate in 2023.

-🏋 When I'm not programming, I enjoy pushing myself to new heights.
-I am a gym enthusiast and find great pleasure in staying active.

-🎼 When I rather stay calm, I pursue music production.
-Creating art allows me to wind down and boost my creativity!

-✈ Moreover, I love travelling.
-Backpacking throughout European countries helped me learn a lot about myself, these once-in-a-lifetime experiences will certainly not be forgotten anytime soon!

 ## 🛠️ Skills